masaiful/masaity/src/posts/linking-to-headings.md

 hasCodepen: true
 ---

-Recently, a co-worker asked me about the pattern of linking to specific headings in a document:
+Recently, a co-worker, [Juhis](https://twitter.com/hamatti), asked me about the pattern of linking to specific headings in a document:

 {% MdImg
   aspectRatio="6x4",
+  position="top",
   src="/img/posts/linking_headings_1.jpg",
   alt="#Accessibility and #semantics question for #HTML: if I use an anchor name='foo', should I also add href attribute to it to make it link to itself?"
 %}{% endMdImg %}